forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/config.md

 - `slashing` to parse the `x/slashing` data
 - `staking` to parse the `x/staking` data
 - `history` to store historical data.
 This is currently limited to
-  - historical price data, stored everytime the price changes
+  - historical price data, stored every time the price changes
   - historical account balance, which includes:
      - the available balance
      - the delegated amount